aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 - Use the `Ec2TaskDefinition` and `Ec2Service` constructs to run tasks on Amazon EC2 instances running in your account.
 - Use the `FargateTaskDefinition` and `FargateService` constructs to run tasks on instances that are managed for you by AWS.
+- Use the `ExternalTaskDefinition` and `ExternalService` constructs to run tasks on self managed infrastructure managed by AWS ECS Anywhere

 Here are the main differences: